jlenoble/keyfunc/README.md

 * 'strict': Litteral objects and arrays generate different keys each time.
 * 'loose': Litteral objects and and arrays generate the same keys each time.
 * {idProperty: [String]}: Use 'idProperty' property of object to generate key instead of the whole object.
 This option forces to ignore any other property at the same level of 'idProperty'.
-Use with care as you will match objects that share nothing but their ID.
+Use with caution as you will match objects that share nothing but their ID.
 * {stem: [String]}: Prepend the value of 'stem' to every key.
 * {type: [Type || String]}: Hint to optimize generated key functions.
 If not provided, type checks will be made on every call.